Basic Industrial Chemicals Trading License in Dubai

 The UAE chemicals market is a significant and growing segment of the broader Gulf economy.
 The country serves as a re-export hub for chemical products destined for South Asia, Africa, and the wider Middle East region.
 Dubai's position as a global trade centre, combined with its advanced port infrastructure and business-friendly regulatory environment, makes it one of the most attractive locations in the world for chemical commodity trading.

 The UAE's non-oil trade continues to expand year on year, and industrial chemicals represent one of the most consistent and high-volume categories within that trade flow.
-Businesses holding a valid trading licence in this category are well positioned to serve regional manufacturers, construction firms, and agricultural operators who depend on reliable chemical supply chains.
+Businesses holding a valid trading license in this category are well positioned to serve regional manufacturers, construction firms, and agricultural operators who depend on reliable chemical supply chains.

 Key Facts at a Glance